 Helping team and product owners understand and adapt to the agile methodology and the functionality of the scrum master.

 User story development with team and prioritizing customers and product owner request from the backlog and backlog rooming process.

-ExperienceJira, backn chats, andknowledgeableJiraexecutivesmaximizechargeand too.
+Experience with Jira, back log, burn down chats, and handling and removing impediments

+Certified scrum master knowledgeable in the agile methodology and scrum ceremonies.

+Lead or serve multiple teams and coaching on the agile methodology and Jira software with leadership skills to improve team and help return of investments.

+Excellent communication skills to relate and interact with teams, product owners, executives to bring everyone on the same page for the project to reduce cost and maximize time for the consumer there by making profit and satisfying the customer.

+Taking charge of all sprint ceremonies from sprint planning to burn down and release with reviews and retrospective too.

 WELLS FARGO